-Modelled in clay and cast in Aluminium Resin fibreglass in around 1975 I remember him working on them and at the time as a boy he gave us children some paid employment helping him cast them by laminating the fibreglass sheets into the backs of the sculptures.
+He modelled the sculptures in clay and cold cast them in Aluminium Resin fibreglass in the years up to 1974.
+I remember him working on them and during the casting, we children often helped by laminating the fibreglass sheets into the backs of the sculptures.

-On a recent visit to the UK, we went to have a look at them and get a few photos.
+On a recent visit to the UK I paid a visit to the Chapter House and got a few photos.

 Exeter Cathedral Chapter House